How to clean install Mac OS X from USB

 Step 2: Back up your Mac

-Before you can start clean installing OS X Mavericks, you should back up your Mac.
-Note: If you don’t do this step, you will not be able to recover files, nor restore anything if something goes wrong.
+Before you begin to reinstall OS X from USB, you should back up your Mac.
+Note: If you don’t do this step, you will not be able to recover files nor restore anything if something goes wrong.
 To back up your Mac: